adarshkushwah21111/NAS-HIC-Blog/Blog.md

 Where ω denotes the current weights maintained by the algorithm, and 𝜉 is the learning rate for a step of inner optimization.
 Optimizing ω* till convergence leads to two loop of optimization, so instead of solving inner optimization  completely, idea is to use just one training step.

+The detailed explanation of above mathematical equations are given in Methodology section.

 **Dataset Introduction**